 If the chicken is well cooked, it should not be too dry.
-It is normally a little juicy and tender with a slightly toasted taste due to its skin.
-In its very classic version, it is often combined with dry white wines, which will give a little boost to the dish with their fruity and acid notes.
-If you change a little bit of the recipe, like a citrus chicken, you can opt for a more fruity and less lively white wine.
-A chicken in a caramelized version or accompanied by chestnuts with sweeter notes will see a white wine that will contrast with the sugar.
+It is normally a little juicy and tender with a slightly toasty taste due to its skin.
+In its very classic version, it is often combined with dry white wines, which will give a little boost to the dish with their fruity and acidic notes.
+If you change the recipe a little, like a citrus chicken, you can opt for a fruitier and less lively white wine.
+A chicken in a caramelized version or accompanied by chestnuts with notes that are therefore sweeter will see a white wine that will contrast with the sugar.
 Red wines work just as well if they are fruity.

-As we have said, here we should focus on a white wine from the Loire such as Vouvray for example.
-If you are going for a sweeter preparation, no problem, Vouvray will do the trick!
-Otherwise you also have the option of a red wine, with more mellow tannins, either by its youth or by its evolution.
-Take for example a red wine from Burgundy such as Chorey Les Beaune.
-Why not also a red wine from the Languedoc region, well fruity.
-Otherwise a Chinon red wine will be a good element for this dish.
+As we have said, here we will have to bet on a white wine from the Loire, such as a Vouvray, for example.
+If you go for a sweeter preparation no problem, Vouvray will do the trick.
+Otherwise you also have the option of a red wine, with more melted tannins, either by its youth or its evolution.
+Take for example a red wine from Burgundy like a Chorey Les Beaune.
+Why not also a red wine from the Languedoc region, very fruity.
+Otherwise a red wine from Chinon will be a good match for this dish.

 Roast chicken is not complicated.
-A chicken, a side dish, an oven and it's done.
+A chicken, a side dish, an oven and that's it.
 Remember to water it well during cooking to prevent it from drying out.
-A good roasted chicken is shared between friends, with the family, during a small sunny weekend or a cold and rainy weekend.
-It doesn't matter if he's here to treat us, and we're asking for more!
+A good roasted chicken can be shared with friends, family, during a sunny weekend or a cold and rainy weekend.
+Anyway, he's here to treat us, and we want more!

-There are various recipes to change from simple chicken, such as citrus, chestnut, caramelized or stuffed.
-Not content that it goes well with many different accompaniments, it will be necessary to look carefully at which wine to accompany it with.
+There are various recipes to change from simple chicken, such as those with citrus fruits, chestnuts, caramelized or stuffed.
+Not content with the fact that it goes well with many different accompaniments, you'll have to look at which wine to accompany it with.